-We know that being active is important for both physical and mental health25.
+We know that being active is important for the physical and mental health of children and young people, and their families25.
 There are links between increased physical activity and a reduction in depression and anxiety for children and young people.
 It is also important for self-esteem and has been shown to improve academic performance26.
-Studies show a strong link between poorer mental health and sedentary behaviour27.
+Studies show a strong link between poor mental health and sedentary behaviour27.

-We need to provide a range of opportunities to engage in physical activities as part of education and daily living.
-This includes addressing barriers (real or perceived) that some children, young people and their families might face to accessing physical activity including cost, transport and availability of local open and green spaces.
-We will encourage children and young people to engage in physical activity every day.
-We want all children and young people to feel that they can find a type of physical activity they enjoy so that they can develop positive lifestyle behaviours for the future.
+We will ensure that the range of physical activity opportunities that can be enjoyed either in or out of schools are communicated to children, young people, their families and schools.
+We will also address barriers (real or perceived) that some children, young people and their families might face to accessing physical activity including cost, transport, availability of supportive and permissive spaces and places such as streets, parks, open and green spaces and other community facilities.
+We want to encourage children and young people to engage in physical activity every day by enabling them to feel that they can find a type of physical activity they enjoy.